gunnarx/gocd-documentation/user/configuration/admin_use_parameters_in_configuration.md

 ```

-The parameter defined above is used the template below.
+The parameter is used in the template below.

 ```xml
 <pipeline name="my_template">